logzio/docker-collector-metrics/README.md

 Spin up your Docker containers if you haven’t done so already.
 Give your metrics a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

 ## Change log
+ - **0.0.3**: BREAKING CHANGES:
+    - using beats7
+    - supporting multiple modules
- - **v0.0.2**: added the ability to set the type to fetched metrics.
+ - **0.0.2**: added the ability to set the type to fetched metrics.